Estate Planning: Are You Sure You Know Who is Going to Get Your Money?

 Lesson 1: Keep Your Will and Trust Current

-This seems obvious, but it is surprising the number of people who create an estate plan and then ignore it, even when life changes around them.
-Many things can change that requires your estate plan to be updated, and failure to keep your estate plan current can have a range of implications.
+This seems obvious, but it is surprising the number of people who create an Estate plan and then ignore it, even when life changes around them.
+Many things can change that requires your plan to be updated, and failure to keep it current can have a range of implications.

 Lesson 2: There are beneficiaries, and then there are beneficiaries

 One key element of a will or trust is the beneficiaries.
-Those persons or organizations that will be given some amount of the estate after the estate owner(s) have passed away.
+Those persons or organizations that will be given some amount of the Estate after the Estate holders(s) have passed away.

 Let me share an unfortunate example.